 Income tax is based on an individual's worldwide income from all sources if the individual is subject to unlimited taxation (tax residence) in Germany.
 If an individual is not a resident for German tax purposes, limited taxation applies, on income from German sources.
 German tax law has seven categories of taxable income, one of which is income from trading which is subject to the trade tax as well:

 - Income from agriculture and forestry

 - Income from trading

 - Income from professional and other independent personal services

 - Income from employment

 - Income from investment

 - Rental and royalty income

-Other income
+- Other income

-Taxable income allows several deductions from the gross income, especially income-related expenses and the trade tax.
+Taxable income allows several deductions from the gross income, especially income-related expenses.
+Other than the previous years, the trade tax is no longer considered a "deductible expense" starting in 2009.
 The tax rates are calculated on a calendar year basis with separate tax tables for single and married taxpayers.
-After a tax-free allowance of $\[mathcap{\in}\]$ 7,664 for singles and $\[mathcap{\in}\]$ 15,329 for married couples, the tax rate starts with a minimum rate of 15% and continues progressively up to 42% plus a solidarity surcharge of 5.5% of the tax liability.
-The maximum tax rate of 42% is reached with a taxable income higher than $\[mathcap{\in}\]$ 52,152 for singles and $\[mathcap{\in}\]$ 104,304 for married couples.
-For 2007 only, the maximum tax rate is exceptionally increased to 45% for certain incomes higher than EUR 250,000 for singles or EUR 500,000 for married couples.
+After a tax-free allowance of EUR 8.004 for singles and EUR 15,668 for married couples, the tax rate starts with a minimum rate of 15% and continues progressively up to 42% plus a solidarity surcharge of 5.5% of the tax liability.
+The maximum tax rate of 42% is reached with a taxable income higher than EUR 52.882 for singles and EUR 105.764 for married couples.
+Since 2008 the maximum tax rate is increased to 45% for certain incomes higher than EUR 250.731 for singles or EUR 501.462 for married couples.
+Since 2009 all income from investments (interests and dividends) are being taxed with a fix rate of 25% plus the so called "solidarity surcharge" of 5,5 %.